rgeyer/rs_selfservice/README.md

 * Instrument *as though* it will consume CF
   * Provisioning action(s) hit a controller with json metadata
   * ProvisioningHelper hits controllers with json metadata on success to indicate completion, allowing the RSSS to delete DB records
+* Importing templates can be tough, and time consuming, possibly batch this when the provisionable product is added to the catalog rather than making the end user wait.

 Icon Pack
 http://findicons.com/pack/42/basic - Symbols, basic stuff